madang01/gitmadang/README.md

 I think of myself as a coder.

 Codda is a collection of three things: Netty + Google protocol buffers + WAS.
 (1) Defining a message information file, which is an xml file, creates sources that can be serialized / deserialized from the information file.

-(2) Server and server connection API using NIO selector was created.
+(2) I created a server using the NIO selector and created a server connection API for the client.

 (3) Perform a server task that matches 1: 1 with the 'input message identifier' through the dynamic class loader.